Wixely/CelestronESPWifi/README.md

 ## Notes and Features ##

-1. Works with SkyPortal App seemingly perfectly.
+1. Confirmed working with Celestron SkyPortal App and Skysafari 6 Pro (Select scope type: "Celestron Wi-Fi").
-2. Does not like other peripherals yet (keypad must be unplugged)
+2. Works with keypad (Tested on Celestron SE4), not tested with other peripherals.
-3. ESP firmware can be updated remotely
+3. ESP firmware can be updated remotely over webpage

 ## Example Build ##